peek-dev/pauls-online-cs-notes/cso2/3-vm/virtual_memory.md

 ## 2.2 Pages

 _Paging_ relies on hardware-friendly data structures and access patterns to balance security with virtual memory and efficiency in memory accesses.
-Most commonly, operating systems maintain a data structure called a _page table_ that stores memory mapping information for one or multiple levels.
+Most commonly, operating systems maintain a data structure called a **page table** that stores memory mapping information for one or multiple levels.
+Like with "data memory" (e.g., part of the stack in a user process), page tables occupy exactly one page, even if mappings the page table stores may not all be valid.
+The advantage of paging over segmentation is that memory and associated data structures are more easily partitioned based on the agreed-upon page size.
+When designed well (particularly on modern operating systems), page tables involve a little bit more indirection through _multi-level translation_ (implementing page tables in effect as multi-level tree data structures) for the benefit of saving space and avoiding the possibility that a page table overwhelms an entire system's memory.

+Generally, paging _translates_ a **virtual address**, what your code sees, to a **physical address**, the place in the hardware ("on-chip") that data ca be found.
+Virtual addresses are used not only for memory operands (`movq $1, (%rax)` and similar), but to fetch instructions themselves from memory; in effect, every instruction involves at least one memory access, and two accesses for the cases that a memory address is an operand.

+Address translation uses a **page number** and a **page offset** for accesses.
+The page number can be either a _virtual page number_ (VPN), which determines where to focus the lookup within a given page table, or a _physical page number_ (PPN), which determines (when multiplied by the size of a page) the base address of the next-level page in the current translation.
+The page offset is directly determined by a system's page size: each bit in the page offset can address a byte within a page, i.e., $page offset = $log_{2}($page size$) = 12$$.

+**Example**: the following virtual address 0x7fffffffe9a084d4 can be examined for page number and page offset.

 [^1]: On a Unix-like system, particularly Linux.